My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Take in Some of Joshua Tree’s Sights

-If you rise and shine early for sunrise, the next few hours after sunrise are the best time to try and see Joshua Tree’s top sights – because there won’t be as many crowds or issues finding parking as later in the day.
+A guaranteed way to make the most of your day trip to Joshua Tree is to start early in the morning.
+If you rise and shine early for sunrise, the next few hours after sunrise is the best time to try and see Joshua Tree’s top sights – because there won’t be as many crowds or issues finding parking as later in the day.
 After seeing these, you can go elsewhere in the park for a hike or rock climbing session, or set out on one of the hikes from these spots directly.

 Some of the park’s most famous rock formations and sights include: